 - When your friends blog about something that’s relevant to what you’re offering, they could link or mention your blog.
 Result?
 A link back = more clicks = good for the search engines.

 - They would be happy to support your future projects.
 They can help you promote, provide feedback and more.

-- You could get invited on events or collaborate with them that can bring new people to your blog.
+- You could get invited to events or collaborate with them that can bring new people to your blog.

 In short, you help each other grow.
-There are many ways you can do this, but here some some examples:
+There are many ways you can do this, but here are some examples:

 Communicate by leaving comments on their blog or social media posts.
 Not only will their followers then see your comments and be drawn back to your blog or account, but it shows support to the blogger and will encourage them to do the same for you.

 Guest post.
 Immediately you are being presented to a whole new collection of readers who, if they like what they read, will be drawn to your own blog.
 It’s also likely the post will be shared by the blogger on social media tagging you in it.
 (Just make sure you avoid these 6 guest blogging mistakes.)